 Ooh la la!
 Those high heels, specifically stilettos, are charming!
 New Roads Chiropractic Center may even find them charming, but ...
 "To wear or not to wear?" ... that is the question.

-Apologies, gals!
+Sorry, gals!
 Unless there's a runway in New Roads, you may want to abstain those high heels.
 They make the leg look long, but may stress the back muscles and even the neck muscles!
-The research is leaning heavily towards the "don't wear" league than the "wear" category, but why?
+The research is stronger in the "don't wear" league than the "wear" category, but why?
 That's a little confusing.

-So, let's ruminate on the "wear 'em" research - Younger women have an increase in pelvic range of motion in the sagittal plane throughout high-heeled gait in contrast with low-heeled gait and walking without shoes.
-Regrettably, middle-aged women don't receive this response.
+So, let's ruminate on the "wear 'em" research - Younger women have an increase in pelvic range of motion in the sagittal plane throughout high-heeled gait compared with low-heeled gait and walking without shoes.
+Regrettably, middle-aged women don't enjoy this response.
 (3) Hum?
 Not too much in the "wear 'em" research which doesn't blindside your New Roads chiropractor.

 So, we chiropractors typically recommend not wearing high heeled shoes or stilettos, choosing to err on the side of caution.
 New Roads Chiropractic Center does know some New Roads women who love their high heels, so we just ask you to be careful.
 Wear them limitedly.
 If you have any increased back pain, drop down to a pair of lovely flats, and contact us for a chiropractic treatment to re-align your spine and relieve your neck pain and back pain.
 It's all a matter of balance...in shoes and life!